abrance/mine/README.md

 # mine
-stroing tmp and massive code
+    store temp and massive code

-# homework and advise
+    homework and advise